speakez-llc/Farscape/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Farscape is a command-line tool that aims to automatically generate idiomatic F# bindings for C++ libraries, preserving F# intrinsics.
+Farscape is a command-line tool that aims to automatically generate idiomatic F# bindings for C/C++ libraries, preserving F# intrinsics.
 It leverages LibClang through CppSHarp to parse C++ headers and produces F# code that can be directly used in both native and .NET based F# applications (and we have plans to eventually support C#/.NET as well through fluent API bindings).

 <table>
   <tr>